mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 </td></tr><tr></tr><tr><td>

-**createBidDeposit.** Used by bidders, to place deposit.
+**createBidDeposit.** Used by bidders to place deposits for auctions, before the bidding start time.

-Performed before BiddingStart.

-Approved bidders will be selected from bidders, which placed deposit big enough.

 Request parameters:

 - Auction ID
 - Deposit amount

+This request will return an error if the deposit amount is smaller than the `minDepositAmount` defined in the auction's terms.

+Approved bidders at bidding start time will be selected from bidders that created sufficient deposits.

 </td></tr><tr></tr><tr><td>

-**getBiddersWithSufficientDeposits.** Used by the seller.

-This query shows which bidders have made sufficient deposits for the auction.
-The seller can consult this list to decide on which bidders to include in the approved bidders list, when starting the auction.

-Request parameters:

-- Auction ID

-Response:

-- List of bidders

-</td></tr><tr></tr><tr><td>

-**startBiddingL2.** Used by seller.
+**startBiddingL2.** Used by sellers.

 Performed after BiddingStart and before BiddingEnd.